 Network Resilience Live Lab

-- Understand and evaluate travel behaviour before, during and after large scale infrastructure projects on the network,
+- understand travel behaviour before, during and after large-scale infrastructure projects